Applying for Aid

 In mid-March, we will begin sending out financial aid award notices for newly admitted students who have successfully completed a FAFSA.
 Once you have received this notice in the mail, you need to review and accept or decline your award offer.
 For instructions on how to accept your award offer, please click the "How To" Tutorials link and select the "Accepting Financial Aid Awards" video or Quicklink instructions.

 Approximately one out of three students will be selected by FAFSA for a process called Verification.
-If you are selected for this verification, it is important that you complete this process by May 15.
+If you are selected for this verification, it is important that you complete this process as soon as possible.
 Please read the information and follow the instructions on the Verification link.
-Important Note: If you complete the FAFSA after April 1, and are selected for verification, you will be required to complete verification before you will receive an award notice.
+Important Note: If selected for verification, you will not receive a financial aid award offer until this process is complete.

 We have created a series of tutorials that can assist you with many financial aid processes — see "How To" Tutorials for details.
 We also have representatives available to help answer questions you may have at any stage of the financial aid process.
 Please click on Contact Us for details.